deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 > </details>

-> This table presents the results of supervised fine-tuning experiments comparing different data compositions (format alignment only, direct responses only, CoT responses only, and both direct and CoT responses) on various tasks and prompting methods (direct and CoT).
+> The table shows the results of supervised fine-tuning experiments on vision language models using different combinations of training data (format-aligned, direct, and chain-of-thought), comparing their performance on direct prediction and chain-of-thought prediction tasks.

 {{< table-caption >}}